jangalinski/jangalinski.github.io/_posts/2015-07-27-convert-from-camel-to-snake-case.md

 But when you just start writing some tests in a new fashion while others continue the old style, you quickly end up doing "what we have always done", because no one wants to apply the new convention to all existing tests.

 Sounds familiar?
 Here is a one-liner that solves this problem.
-It scans all java test files in a directory, looks for lines that start with "public void" (assuming these are our thest methods and renames them from camelCase to snake_case.
+It scans all java test files in a directory, looks for lines that start with "public void" (assuming these are our test methods) and renames them from camelCase to snake_case.

 ```bash
 find . -type f -name "*Test.java" -exec sed -r -i '/public void/ s/([a-z0-9])([A-Z])/\1_\L\2/g' {} \;